usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-setup.md

       **These two projects must be located in the same parent directory!** For example `repos/project-username` and `repos/project-tests` share the same parent directory `repos`.

-  1. Verify you can run the `Project1Test.java` set of tests in the "SearchEngineTests" project in Eclipse.

-  1. Verify you can make, commit, and push changes to `Driver.java` in the "SearchEngine" project in Eclipse.

 After importing into Eclipse it should look like this:

 ![Screenshot]({{ "/images/project-eclipse.png" | relative_url }}){: style="width: 250px;"}